CBDOO at your service

 How to consume CBD flowers

-CBD flowers are CBD's flagship product.
-A majority of consumers choose them to access the raw, natural product.
+Flowers are CBD's flagship product.
+Most consumers choose them in order to access the raw, natural product.

-CBD flower will of course include all hemp's cannabinoids (CBD, THC, CBN, CBG, CBC and CBDV), terpenes*, flavonoids* and other essential vitamins (B1, B2, B3, B6, B9 and E).
+CBD flower will naturally contain all of the cannabinoids found in hemp (CBD, THC, CBN, CBG, CBC, and CBDV), terpenes, flavonoids, and other essential vitamins (B1, B2, B3, B6, B9, and E).

-Cannabidiol flowers (CBD for short) can be consumed by infusion, inhalation (vaping), smoking (not recommended and forbidden) or incorporation into cooking recipes (not covered in this article).
-Each of these methods of consumption has its own advantages and disadvantages, which we will explain in greater detail below.
+Cannabidiol (CBD) flowers can be consumed in infusions, inhaled (vaping), smoked (not recommended and prohibited), or incorporated into recipes (not covered in this article).
+Each of these methods of consumption has advantages and disadvantages, which we will outline below.

 * Terpenes are aromatic molecules naturally produced by plants.